-*** 2023: we are not taking on any international volunteers this season ***
+*** 2023: we are not currently accepting volunteers ***

 PLEASE READ CAREFULLY BEFORE APPLYING

 Then write to ask questions we haven't answered below. thanks